 To learn how to implement the pillar-cluster model on your own blog, take a look at the steps we took to do it.

-3. Develop a link-building strategy
+4. Create a link-building strategy

-Earning high-quality inbound links from websites and pages with high authority scores is crucial for boosting your domain authority.
+Earning high-quality inbound links from websites and pages with high authority is crucial for boosting your domain authority.
 But, unfortunately, "If you write it, they will link to it,” is not a viable SEO tactic.

-The main method we use to earn high-quality links is by networking with other websites that have a higher domain or page authority score to link to our top content.
+The main method we use to earn high-quality links is by networking with other websites that have a higher domain or page authority to link to our top content.
 We also make sure our content is relevant to the referring website’s content.

 Another way you can earn quality backlinks is by using Backlinko’s skyscraper method.
 The skyscraper method is an SEO strategy where you find content that ranks well for keywords you want to rank for and then create content that’s better than the top ranking posts.
 Then, you use SEO tools to find all the sites that have linked to your competitor’s content and ask the most relevant sites to replace your competitor’s link with a link to your improved content.